How early should you really be preparing for college admissions? We get this question asked all the time. The short answer: the earlier, the better.

 By the time you hit 10th grade and you just found out about many of these competitions, it may be too late as you’ll find yourself scrambling to prepare over summer and winter break in addition to all of your regular school work and summer reading list piled on top.

-I can tell you these competitions are no joke – they require a fundamental understanding of the subject matter and doing lots and lots of practice problems to develop that nimble mindset able to solve these challenging questions.
+We can tell you these competitions are no joke – they require a fundamental understanding of the subject matter and doing lots and lots of practice problems to develop that nimble mindset able to solve these challenging questions.

 These problems are many orders of magnitude more difficult than the SAT’s, for example, which many students already find challenging.
 You certainly aren’t going to get brilliant overnight.
 Qualifying for AIME and advancing to USAMO has been one of the highly touted exams that would drastically increase your probability of getting into MIT.

-I’ve consulted with students as early as 5th-6th grade and provided them a long term roadmap to achieve this level of success.
+We’ve consulted with students as early as 5th-6th grade and provided them a long term roadmap to achieve this level of success.
 It requires the right study habits, hard work, persistence, and the right attitude to perform well.

 It requires understanding what the opportunity set looks like out there in terms of regional and national competitions like the Scholastic Art & Writing Competition so you can be well prepared by the time you compete.